zilongshanren/opengl-tutorials/cg-gltut/tut01/zh.md

 ![columnVector](./res/ColumnVector.svg)

-n math equations, vector variables are either in boldface or written with an arrow over them.
+In math equations, vector variables are either in boldface or written with an arrow over them.

 When drawing vectors graphically, one makes a distinction between position vectors and direction vectors.
 However, numerically there is no difference between the two.